rgehrsitz/rex/docs/M6_SCRIPT_REMOVAL.md

 Also remove `engine.scripts_enabled: true` from daemon configuration.
 Leaving it set to `false` is supported so existing script-free configurations need not change immediately.

+Embedded callers using `SetScriptsEnabled` must check its returned error.
+A statement that ignores the return value still compiles, but a stale `true` call does not enable any capability.

 ## Replace a calculation